gnosis/dex-research/dFusion/dFusionSpec.md

 The balance of the i-th leaf from the `balanceTRH_Token` will belong to the account of the i-th leaf in `accountsRH`.

-All orders are encoded as limit sell orders: `(accountLeafIndex, fromTokenIndex, toTokenIndex, limitprice, amount, nounce, signature)`.
+All orders are encoded as limit sell orders: `(accountLeafIndex, fromTokenIndex, toTokenIndex, limitPrice, amount, nounce, signature)`.
 The order should be read in the following way: the user from the specified leaf index would like to sell the token fromTokenIndex for toTokenIndex for at most the limit price and the amount specified.

-All these root hashes `[ accountsRH, balanceRH_1, …, balanceRH_N]` are getting hashed together and will be stored in a `stateTRH` in the “anchor” smart contract on-chain.
-The anchor contract will be the contract storing all relevant information for this snapp exchange.
+All these root hashes `[accountsRH, balanceRH_1, ..., balanceRH_N]` are getting hashed together and will be stored in a `stateTRH` in the “anchor” smart contract on-chain.
+The anchor contract will store all relevant information for this snapp exchange.

 ![Variable Build up](./variables.png?raw=true "Variables")